multiscale/muscle3/docs/source/distributed_execution.rst

 `````````````````````````````````

 The MUSCLE Manager will automatically detect when it's inside of a SLURM
-allocation, and instantiate implementations accordingly.
+allocation, and instantiate programs accordingly.
 However, that
 allocation still needs to be made by the user, and to do that we need to know
 how many resources to request.
 Since instances may share resources (cores) in
 some cases, this is not easy to see from the configuration.